mikepierce/GNU-bc-Functions/README.md

   - If a function in `routines.bc` updates/defines a variable globally, it will `print` that variable assignment explicitly.
-  - Semicolons (`;`) are only used to delimit multiple statements on the same line.
   - Since bc doesn't accept functions as parameters to other functions, any functions that morally should be a parameter must be defined globally.
     Such a function will be named `f`.
   - Function names ending in `_` are *helper* functions not intended to be called directly.
-  - _Some_ functions that return the nth number in a sequence (e.g. `fibonacci`, `prime`) create an array of the same name as the function containing all previous terms in the sequence used to compute the nth term.
+  - Some functions that return the nth number in a sequence (e.g. `fibonacci`, `prime`) create an array of the same name as the function containing all previous terms in the sequence used to compute the nth term.
   - There are certain things bc is not designed for